Skip to Content

 • Talk to your friends and family about any recent illness.
 Be aware of new or unexplained sores or rashes on your body or on their bodies, including the genitals and anus.
 If you or your friends and family members have recently been sick, currently feel sick, or have a new or unexplained rash or sores, avoid close physical contact and see a health care provider.

 • Mpox can infect certain animals, particularly mammals.
-But there are no documented cases of monkeypox transmission from humans to animals.
+But there are no documented cases of mpox transmission from humans to animals.
 Avoid contact with sick animals that have been in contact with an infected person.
 People who have mpox should minimize contact with their pets until they are well.

 Testing for Mpox